ericsson-iap/python-sample-app/README.md

 with the correct Python Sample App version.
 Run the following commands from within your project directory `eric-oss-hello-world-python-app-<VERSION>`.

-**Note:**  X.509 certificates are used for authentication, and mTLS uses them to secure communication between the App and the platform.

 ```bash
 mkdir -p helloworldAppPackage